alexmortali/grapple/README.md

  - Ensure both the address form and card details form are loading correctly.
  - Submit the forms with no information the check form shows required fields.
  - Submit the forms with the correct information to ensure the forms are saved and user is returned to home page with correct message.
+ - Submit the forms with incorrect information to ensure the forms respond with correct error message.

 ##### Issues when testing
  - For the majority of the development process there was very little set backs that could be considered an issue.
 However there was one.
 In the orignal wireframes the forms for address and payment were supposed to be split and load on different pages address being first then onto payment.
 However I could not get the data to save correctly so quickly decided to create the checkout/review page and then have both forms on one page, the checkout/payment page.
 With this the plan was to have the order review at the top of the page and then have both forms side by side below it with the submit button below them.
 However when both forms were side by side, only on the Chrome browser which ever form was on the left hand side would render but not be editable, you could not select any field to enter data to.
 Using Chrome Dev tools I managed to narrow this down to the float-left class being used.
 Once removing this class it made sense to just leave the forms on top of eachother going down the page to avoid further problems.
 Now forms work properly and users can purchase products.